 TypeDescription

-Available balance (available)Amount that can be used to initiate Payouts or transfers
+Available balance (available)Amount that can be used to initiate payouts (Withdraw / Transfer)

-Frozen balance (hold)Payout / transfer amounts that have been initiated but not yet completed
+Frozen balance (hold)On-chain withdrawal amounts that have been initiated but not yet completed

 Total balanceAvailable balance + frozen balance